 However, utilizing goal posts to move forward only works when aims are actually achievable.
 It’s human nature to dream big, but pushing too hard, too fast can be a big mistake.
 That’s why only 8% of people actually stick to New Year’s resolutions.
 Unfortunately, continually coming up short can be a big detriment, perpetuating negative thoughts and encouraging inappropriate behavior (ex: I can’t meet this goal anyway, so why try?).

 In order to create a positive trajectory, set goals that make sense for you.
 Instead of shooting for a year of sobriety right out of the gate, focus instead on making it to one month, and then two, and then three.
-Rather than striving for a big promotion within a year of starting at a new job, set your sights on a good performance review in your first year and a promotion by year three.
+Rather than striving for a big promotion within a year of starting a new job, set your sights on a good performance review in your first year and a promotion by year three.
 When you stay realistic with your goals, you are more likely to meet them – and find the strength to keep forging ahead with confidence.

 Find Help for Addiction

 Many factors affect the outcome of addiction, and positive thinking is certainly one of them.
-When you are able to identify the problems with your thought patterns and make a true effort to change, it’s possible to see progress you never thought possible.
+When you are able to identify the problems with your thought patterns and make a true effort to change, it’s possible to see the progress you never thought possible.

 If you or someone you love is struggling with addiction, Outpatient Services is here to help.
 With a focus on providing holistic guidance for all stages of the recovery process, we can offer the support you deserve.
 Call today at (844) 211-7944 to learn more.